-How does a Service Agreement deal with liability?
+How does a Services Agreement deal with liability?

-A Service Agreement will outline obligations by both parties to the contract, if either party breaches the agreement they may be liable.
-Depending on the agreement, a service contract will therefore limit or impose liability on either party.
-Service contracts may include clauses that reduce liability on the half of the provider where damage is incurred.
+A Services agreement will outline obligations by both parties to the contract, if either party breaches the agreement they may be liable.
+Depending on the agreement, it will therefore limit or impose liability on either party.
+Services agreements may include clauses that reduce liability on the half of the provider where damage is incurred.
 For example, suppliers may enforce ‘exclusion clauses’ to exclude implied warranties, liability for consequential losses based on their services or liability to replace goods or services where a warranty is breached.
-Besides this, the Service Agreement may also include a ‘defect liability period’ which enforces the period of time which a customer can argue there is a defect with the product or service.
-Ultimately, there are many different ways a Service Agreement may deal with liability.
+Besides this, a services agreement may also include a ‘defect liability period’ which enforces the period of time which a customer can argue there is a defect with the product or service.
+Ultimately, there are many different ways a services agreement may deal with liability.

 Who generally owns the intellectual property between a client and contractor?

 Generally, intellectual property created by an individual will be owned by them, unless the rights are assigned through some sort of agreement.
 Therefore, where an independent contractor does work for a client, the intellectual property will be held by them unless the rights are assigned to the client through a written agreement.
 Most contractor agreements will include provisions assigning applicable intellectual property to the receiver of the service for privacy purposes.